 Plant oils nourish the face, body, hair, scalp, and can multitask better than other products.

-Luxury spa brand Kerstin Florian recently introduced a USDA Certified Organic face and body oil collection inspired by nature and wellness principles.
-I love the beautiful and sustainable glass bottles that are easy to use.
-I’ve incorporated a few of my favorites into the tips below.
+Luxury spa brand Kerstin Florian makes a nice USDA Certified Organic face and body oil collection that’s inspired by nature and wellness principles.
+I love the beautiful and sustainable glass bottles that are easy to use and have incorporated a few of my favorites into the tips below.
 With quality organic ingredients, you are getting concentrated ingredients that are effective, not watered-down synthetics.

 Choosing Oils for Your Skin Type